kanika880/sporty-shoes/README.md

 # Sporty shoes (An e-commerce website)
-Sporty shoes is aN E-commerce website that provides customers sports shoes at reasonable price
+Sporty shoes is aN E-commerce website that lets customers order sports shoes at reasonable price.